 How to choose the right divorce lawyer?

 Choosing the right divorce lawyer, in our mind, comes down to three factors.
 First, is this lawyer going to be an aggressive advocate for me?
 Second, is this lawyer a person I can get along with personally?
 Third, do I trust this lawyer to communicate with me effectively?
-If you walk away from an initial consultation with a lawyer answering yes to those three questions, you have likely found the lawyer who is right for you.
+If you walk away from a consultation with a lawyer answering yes to those three questions, you have likely found the lawyer who is right for you.

 Legal work can be extremely time consuming.
 Your expectations should not necessarily be that your lawyer is someone you can vent to about your personal life, as that would likely result in an unreasonably high bill.
 But you should expect your lawyer to keep you informed as to the status of your case.
 You should also expect your lawyer to listen to your wishes and concerns and use those thoughts as a basis for your case.
 You don’t need to talk to your lawyer everyday, but you should hear from them every other week or so.